Complexity of Einstein-Maxwell-non-minimal coupling $R^2F^2$: the role of the penalty factor: Introduction

 5) Lastly, the fifth class encompasses models featuring an axion pseudo-scalar field, which couples to both electromagnetic and gravitational fields, known as non-minimal Einstein-Maxwell-axion models \cite{BNi2010}.

 Non-minimal coupling in gravity, particularly when invoking the AdS (Anti-de Sitter) framework, has gained significant attention due to its potential to enhance our understanding of gravitational dynamics in various physical contexts.
 Due to the curvature coupling, these non-minimal theories have a significant effect on the higher curvature regimes such as near black hole or the early universe.
 The non-minimal term could be viewed as deforming the boundary theory, which means that n-point functions and transport coefficients would be altered.
 Specifically, this term breaks the translational symmetry which is more appropriate to model realistic crystals where containing impurity \cite{superimpurity}.
 In addition, the non-minimal theories could model strange metals where the resistivity scales linearly with temperature \cite{strangmetal}.
-The model we have considered in this paper represents a linear relation between the resistivity and the temperature which signaling the behavior of strange metals \cite{linresis}.
+The model we have considered in this paper represents a linear relation between the resistivity and the temperature, a hallmark of strange metals \cite{linresis}.
+Motivated by this observation, we study a four-dimensional Einstein-Maxwell theory with a non-minimal coupling of the form $R^2F_{\mu\nu}F^{\mu\nu}$.
+Since exact solutions are not available, we construct a perturbative AdS black brane solution to first order in the non-minimal coupling.